 If the at-fault party is required to pay for your medical care, does that mean they reimburse you after every doctor's appointment?
 No, not in a personal injury case.

 Your case is ready to file once you've reached the point of "Maximum Medical Improvement."
 MMI is the point at which you've healed as much as you're going to heal.
 How long it takes to reach MMI depends on your injuries.
-For some people, several months.
+For some people, it takes several months.
 For others, it may be years.
 You may still have lifelong injuries, but once you're no longer getting better, you've reached MMI.
 This is the point at which your attorney will be able to gather all your medical expenses and file a claim against the at-fault party or their insurance company.

 Waiting until you reach MMI is important because it gives you a more accurate view of your medical costs.
-It will help you understand what injuries have healed and which will require ongoing lifelong care.
-This results in a more accurate claim and helps ensure that you receive everything you need to fully recover.
+It will help you understand which injuries have healed and which will require ongoing lifelong care.
+This results in a more accurate claim and helps to ensure that you receive everything you need to fully recover.

-Now, this only applies to anything not covered by your health insurance or provider.
+It's important to note: this only applies to anything not covered by your health insurance or provider.
 Whatever is covered by your provider will be paid on a normal schedule.

 Personal Injury Cases, Hospital Liens & Medical Liens

 Much of a personal injury claim revolves around healthcare costs.
-Your attorney will account for every cent of your medical care as part of the settlement negotiation (or trial litigation, if that's where it leads).
+Your attorney should account for every cent of your medical care as part of the settlement negotiation (or trial litigation, if that's where it leads).
 However, what happens to the money that your health insurance already paid to cover your care?
 Since you didn't actually pay for your medical care in those cases, would you still get the money?

-How an Attorney Can Help with Medical Bills
+Can an Attorney Help with Medical Bills?